Cbas12/LA_CRIMES_zoomcamp_2024/README.md

    - **PySpark**, **Pandas**, **Mage.ai**, **Power BI**, **Google Sheets** and **Google Cloud Platform** were instrumental in building this project.

 4. **Special Thanks**:
-   - Last but not least, heartfelt thanks to the DataTalks Club instructors who helped me develop the skills necessary to create this project.
+   - Last but not least, heartfelt thanks to Matt Palmer and Alexey Grigorev, who helped me learn develop the skills necessary to create this project.
+Matt allowed to discover Mage, a tool that I found to be very reliable and easy to use.
+Alexey increased my interest and desire to work with Spark.

 Without their collective efforts, this project would not have been possible. 🙌🎉